son1122/Admin-P4/README.md

 What would you do next?

-    1. Add Langague Localization and connect to translation service

-    2. Add Chart and Graph for more Visualization Data
+    1. Add Chart and Graph for more Visualization Data

 What did you learn?